Railway electrification in Great Britain: Post-war and Nationalisation

 The natural extension of the West Coast Main Line's electrification beyond Crewe through to Glasgow was authorised later in 1970 with wires meeting the Glasgow suburban network at Motherwell by 1974.
 However, electrification of other mainline routes languished for several decades.
 As well as the harsh political and economic environment for major railway investment, significant long distance electrification projects were effectively stalled by the unprecedented success of the Class 43 HST "Intercity 125" fleets that became the principle traction for intercity services on the East Coast Main Line, Great Western Main Line, Midland Main Line and Cross Country Route.
 This was because HST sets could deliver the same journey time benefits of electric traction without the investment of overhead line equipment.
 Implementation of HST trains did still require track rationalisation, line speed improvement works and re-signalling all of which had previously occurred alongside electrification schemes.
 Because of this, electrification projects after the completion of the West Coast Main Line were typically smaller in scope principally for suburban traffic such as London Kings Cross to Royston in 1976 and London St Pancras to Bedford in 1983.

-In the mid-1980s fortunes turned in favour of electrification with several major schemes authorised; the main project being the entire East Coast Main Line route between London and Edinburgh along with its branch to Leeds and the line between Edinburgh and Carstairs — providing an electric route between Edinburgh and Glasgow.
+In the mid-1980s fortunes turned in favour of electrification mostly due to the advent of sectorisation that split British Railways into business units based on the type of train service operated rather than purely geographic territories.
+The most major schemes authorised under the InterCity sector were electrification of the East Coast Main Line route between London and Edinburgh along with its branch to Leeds and the line between Edinburgh and Carstairs — providing an electric route between Edinburgh and Glasgow.
 This was despite the success of HST rolling stock in use on that route and intended to introduce 140 mph capability with the new Class 91 "Intercity 225" fleet.
 140 mph operation was later descoped however.
-The project was given the go-ahead in 1984 and had delivered all work by 1991.
-Furthermore, large extensions of electrified lines in East Anglia took place in this era with the Anglia East and Anglia West projects which, by 1987, had extended wires from Colchester to Norwich/Harwich and from Bishops Stortford to Cambridge respectively.
+The project was given the go-ahead in 1984 and had delivered all work by 1991 to budget and ahead of schedule.
+Other notable projects in this era included large extensions of electrified lines in East Anglia with the Anglia East and Anglia West projects which, by 1987, had extended wires from Colchester to Norwich/Harwich and from Bishops Stortford to Cambridge respectively.
 The line north of Cambridge was further extended to King's Lynn 1992.
 Finally, the last major extension of the 750 V DC third rail system was delivered in 1988 between Bournemouth and Weymouth.
-Although the schemes of this era of electrification were generally delivered on time and within cost predictions, the tight budgeting requirements often meant the electrical supply was highly constrained requiring follow-up projects in the late 1990s and early 2000s to add necessary resilience to the traction power system.
-Furthermore, the overhead line system type used on these projects was designed to minimise the procurement of steel by using mostly head-span structures which have proven prone to failure in adverse weather.